Blad3sy/rubix-cube/README.md

 # rubix-cube

- A game i'm making to simulate a Rubix Cube.
+ A game i'm making to simulate a Rubik's Cube.